refactorized/euler/021-amicable-numbers/README.md

 ### partners in a given range

-I could be understood that, as an additional stipulation, x and y must *both* be less than some limit, because the problem is looking for the sum of all 'amicable' **pairs** under that limit.
+It could be understood that, as an additional stipulation, x and y must *both* be less than some limit, because the problem is looking for the sum of all 'amicable' **pairs** under that limit.
 Ensuring this requires a more complex solution that can be tackled in a variety of ways

+### divisorSum Transform

+This will simply be a integer -> integer transform that behaves exactly as described, yet can also be further functionally decomposed:

+- create a list of all quotients of n from 1 to n-1
+- filter the list to integers (n === floor(n))
+- sum the list

+Testing for proper divisors is expensive and could be sped up with various strategies out of scope for this solution.
+One such strategy only searches up to the square root of n, returning both the quotient and n whenever a proper divisor is encountered

+## The only variable that matters

+10000 in this case defines the upper limit of the pairs, so any candidate number and its pair, must be below 100000 - so a properly constructed function should be as simple as solutionFn(10000)

-### partnered mappings
+## Addendum partnered mappings

+*the following considerations are not part of the current solution*

 if we use f(x) to first create a map of [x, f(x)] we can interpret the above predicate in a slightly different manner.  given a collection of key value mappings we could define partnership as